 All these statistics point toward one conclusion, that personalisation achieves the highest rate of return of all marketing strategies available. it therefore ranks higher than any other investment in time and money spent on marketing.

-Predictive personalisation software (PPS), is the autonomous version of personalisation, it uses artificial intelligence and machine learning to refine personalisation to its ultimate level.
-Negating the need for human involvement, PPS uses the buying history and impressions from each individual consumer’s visits to your site, to identify what that person is most likely to buy next.
+AI hyper-personalisation software is autonomous, it has to be to operate – no humans, no mistakes.
+It uses artificial intelligence and machine learning to refine personalisation to its ultimate level.
+Negating the need for human involvement, it uses the buying history and impressions from each consumer’s visits to your site, to identify what that person is most likely to buy next.

 But imagine if you will, if you could refine this to each individual.
-What if they only ever bought if they had perviously clicked on something 3 times before they bought it?
-What if there were multiple patterns in all these actions which commuted their habits into a uniform process, which you could identify and use to refine your marketing to the point if maximum return?
-This is what PPS does.
+What if they only ever bought if they had previously clicked on something 3 times before they bought it?
+What if there were multiple patterns in all these actions which commuted their habits into a uniform process, which you could identify and use to refine your marketing to the point of maximum return?
+This is what hyper-personalisation does.

 You can’t involve human beings in this as it is not viable.
-Apart from the fact that they are extremely expensive commodities, ask yourself how much do your staff really cost, and then consider human frailties.
+Apart from the fact that they are extremely expensive commodities, ask yourself “What am I actually paying for my staff?”
+Then consider human frailties.
 The necessity to need sleep, holidays, weekends, time off through sickness.
 If this is one level then errors and omissions are another.
 Data is king in this world, and unadulterated, uncorrupted use delivers the highest returns.

-McKinsey, Statista, Forester and Bain all have verified that predictive personalisation delivers a 20-fold
+McKinsey, Statista, Forester and Bain all have verified that hyper-personalisation delivers a 20-fold

-It smashes records for increase average order value (AOV), it almost obliterates your products rate of return (RoR).
-Naturally if every basket size increases by 10-15%, then it follows the customer lifetime value (CLV/CLTV) increases too.
+It smashes records for increased average order value (AOV), and it almost obliterates your product’s rate of return (RoR).
+Naturally, if every basket size increases by 10-15%, then it follows the customer lifetime value (CLV/CLTV) increases too.
 But what else?

-Almost unwritten in these figures is the perception by the consumer about you.
-You are now showing each person what they most want, when they want it.
+Almost unwritten in these figures is the perception of the consumer about you.
+You are now showing each person what they most want when they want it.
 That says to them you care, and care to the greatest level.
-As you can count on one hand the people each of us hold most dear, consumers will quickly identify when someone is going the extra-mile to help, understand and nurture them.
+As you can count on one hand the people each of us hold most dear, consumers will quickly identify when someone is going the extra mile to help, understand and nurture them.

 It isn’t about cajoling the consumer into making a purchase, it is about relationships between their desires, needs, wants and the products you offer.
 Other than you being the people they love to deal with, you almost don’t come into it.
-Other elements involved are obviously your price, shipping and customer service which had been predetermined by the consumer, which has already happened, before PPS is implemented, to secure the customer in the first place.
+Other elements involved are your price, shipping and customer service which had been predetermined by the consumer, and had already happened, before hyper-personalisation was implemented, to secure the customer in the first place.

-PPS is the distinction between the latest, most sophisticated and highest returning marketing investment than that used before.
+Hyper-personalisation is the distinction between the latest, most sophisticated and highest returning marketing investment than that used before.
+Check out the distinctions between the top 30 players.

 Your consumers are never going to go anywhere else with the power of this level of customer satisfaction.

 SwiftERM is a Microsoft Partner company.
-Install a free month’s trial of PPS software today.
+Install a free month’s trial of this software today.

 An Index to all our articles is available here.